Chapter 22. Spring.NET Web Framework

 22.4.2.
 Injecting dependencies into custom HTTP modules

-You can perform dependency injection on custom HTTP modules through the use of the class Spring.Context.Support.HttpApplicationConfigurer.
-You register your custom HTTP module as you would normally, for example a module of the type HtmlCommentAppenderModule, taken from the Web Quickstart, appends additional comments into the http response.
-It is registered as shown below
+You can inject dependencies into custom HTTP modules by using the class Spring.Context.Support.HttpApplicationConfigurer.
+You register your custom HTTP module as you would normally; for example, a module of the type HtmlCommentAppenderModule, taken from the Web Quick Start, appends additional comments into the http response.
+It is registered as follows:

 <httpModules>